 Safeguarding is at the heart of how we run our school.
-It is not only about high-level child protection but about how we prevent the need for this.
+It is not only about high level child protection but about how we prevent the need for this.
 It is considered, for example, in our:

-- anti-bullying policy
+- anti-bullying policies

-- staff conduct policy
+- staff code of conduct

 - school attendance procedures

 - online safety policy

 - curriculum design

 - behaviour management policy

-- health and safety arrangements
+- · health and safety arrangements

+- school transport provision

-- · safer recruitment practices
+- safer recruitment practices